brianrice2/blog/_posts/2021-01-01-bookshelf.md

 - How to Win Friends and Influence People by Dale Carnegie
 - So Good They Can't Ignore You by Cal Newport
-    - Really enjoyed the craftsman mindset.
+    - Really enjoyed the craftsman mindset idea.
 "Don't obsess over discovering your true calling.
 Instead, master rare and valuable skills."
+- Deep Work by Cal Newport

 ## Podcasts